Energy and carbon reduction plan for our Estate

 Water

-- Low water consuming sanitary and leak detection equipment are installed as part of campus refurbishment and development projects to reduce our water consumption.
+- To reduce water consumption, low-water-consuming sanitary and leak detection equipment are installed as part of campus refurbishment and development projects.

 - Water fountains are available across campus.